thomo/3d-models/README.md

 # 3d-models

-Collection of some of my 3D printing models, for some models the corresponding STL files can be downloaded from [my MyMiniFactory account](https://www.myminifactory.com/users/thomo).
+Collection of some of my 3D printing models, for some models the corresponding STL files can be downloaded from [my MyMiniFactory account](https://www.myminifactory.com/users/thomo) and/or [my thingivers account](https://www.thingiverse.com/ThoMo_1969/designs).

 ## Models